meera-ramesh19/meera-ramesh19/README.md

 - 👩 I’m looking to work with companies that focus on supporting and lifting women
 - 📖 My portfolio can be found at [https://meeraramesh.dev/](https://meeraramesh.dev/)
 - 🌱 I am currently learning Javascript,nodejs,mongodb
-- 🌳 I am a volunteer at Empowerment Square revamping their website
+- 🌳 I volunteered at Empowerment Square revamping their website
 - 💻 I’m currently working as a Software Developer at 100Devs
 - 📄 Check out my resume[https://bit.ly/32lU6Uf](https://bit.ly/3D5IL7k)
-- ⚡ Fun fact I love baking and experimenting diy projects
+- ⚡ Fun fact I enjoy being creative, experimenting with new projects(baking, diy)to bring to fruition

 ## My Skill Set